ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

     * Each query which might require speciaoized secondary indexing to respond to queries can be implemented in a separate CQRS query service which subscribes to events  to do all internal updating and receives events from the event backbone in a ( Consistent) eventually correct order.
     * This allows for recovery of any failed service by rebuilding it in "eventually correct" order.

-## Specific application to Container Shipping example
+## Specific application to Container Shippment example
 In this section we discuss how the generic steps introduced above can be applied for the Container shipping example
 ### Step1 - context and scope for container shipping example